A Thousand Boy Kisses

 A Thousand Boy Kisses (2016) is a young adult romance novel by Tillie Cole.
 It tells the tragic romance of childhood sweethearts whose lives are shaped by terminal illness and death.
 After gaining attention on TikTok, the book became a bestseller.
 It is followed by a sequel, A Thousand Broken Pieces (2024), with a film adaptation underway.

 Plot

 A girl (Poppy Litchfield) and a boy (Rune Kristiansen) first bonded in early childhood.
 When Poppy's grandmother dies, she makes Poppy promise to live life to the fullest and catalogue a thousand kisses as cherry blossom petals in a jar.
 Poppy and Rune kiss happily until, when they are fifteen, Rune's family moves back to his native Norway.
 He returns two years later, confused and hurt that Poppy has ghosted him.
 As they reconnect and remember their earlier relationship, Rune learns that Poppy has been diagnosed with a terminal illness.
-She initially concealed it from Rune so he wouldn't see her suffering.
-Poppy and Rune share their one thousandth kiss just before Poppy's death.